bioinfo-pf-curie/ChIP-seq/README.md

 Other options:
---outdir [file]                    The output directory where the results will be saved --email [str]                      Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
+--outdir [file]                    The output directory where the results will be saved -w/--work-dir [file]               The temporary directory where intermediate data will be saved --email [str]                      Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
 -name [str]                        Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.